 Batch #4 won.
 Creamed butter!
 Brown sugar and molasses are the sweetening (and flavoring) agents in this cupcake recipe.
 Not only that, brown sugar brings moisture to the baked cupcake.
 Since you’re not using oil (which is more moisture-rich than butter), brown sugar is a simple way to not only sweeten the cupcake, but to leave a moist texture as well.

-(Yes, that is a pink hand mixer.
+↑ Yes, that is a pink hand mixer.
 Yes, that is a pink mixing bowl.
-I know.)
+I knowww.

 Frost the gingerbread cupcakes – I used my Wilton #12 tip for piping, though you could simply frost them with a knife or your favorite piping tip.

 I know you’re wondering about the adorable little gingerbread men decor, right?
 They kind of steal the show.
 Found them for super cheap at Michael’s craft store.
 You can buy them here or even some adorable candy canes right here!

 If you’re a gingerbread lover, you have to try these holiday cupcakes.
 Crowned with tangy cream cheese frosting, each bite is super moist and high in gingery flavor.
 Sugar and spice at its finest!